southerncoder/memorizz/src/memorizz/MEMORY_ARCHITECTURE.md

 - Namespace organization by domain
 - Agent-scoped knowledge bases
 - Embedding-powered relevance matching
+- Entity memory for persistent attribute–value pairs tied to specific people, products, or organizations
 - **Persona**: Behavioral patterns and identity consistency
+- **Entity Memory**: Structured profiles with attributes, relations, and provenance that survive across sessions

+Entity memory enables personalization and consistent reasoning: every agent can recall stable facts (preferences, org metadata, device details, etc.), update them with new evidence, and expose the information to LLMs via dedicated lookup/upsert tools.

 ### ⚙️ Procedural Memory (`long_term_memory/procedural/`)
 **"How I act and what I can do"** - Behavioral patterns and executable skills